-PAA's fixed-rate senior notes (including current maturities) had a face value of approximately \$9.3 billion and \$6.7 billion as of December 31, 2014 and 2013, respectively.
-We estimated the aggregate fair value of these notes as of December 31, 2014 and 2013 to be approximately \$9.9 billion and \$7.2 billion, respectively.
+We estimated the aggregate fair value of these notes as of December 31, 2015 and 2014 to be approximately \$8.6 billion and \$9.9 billion, respectively.
 PAA's fixed-rate senior notes are traded among institutions, and these trades are routinely published by a reporting service.
 Our determination of fair value is based on reported trading activity near year end.
-We estimate that the carrying value of outstanding borrowings under credit facilities and the PAA commercial paper program approximates fair value as interest rates reflect current market rates.
-The fair value estimates for the PAA senior notes, credit facilities and the PAA commercial paper program are based upon observable market data and are classified within Level 2 of the fair value hierarchy.
+We estimate that the carrying value of outstanding borrowings under the credit agreements and the PAA commercial paper program approximates fair value as interest rates reflect current market rates.
+The fair value estimates for the PAA senior notes, the credit agreements and the PAA commercial paper program are based upon observable market data and are classified in Level 2 of the fair value hierarchy.